MinDutch03/RAG_Chatbot/README.md

 ## 💫 Usage

-1. Place your legal PDF documents in the `data/` directory
+1. Place your health PDF documents in the `data/` directory

 2. Run the application:
 ```bash